 If you are interested in joining the panel please complete an application form.
 Applicants must be over 16, and at present, the vacancy is for a resident of the Ardgay and District Community Council area.

 The panel normally makes decisions on awards twice per year, in June/July and January.
-Minutes of the latest panel meetings are available on request from the Community Funds Coordinator.
+Minutes of the latest panel meetings are available on request from the Community Funds Adviser.
 Contact details can be found below.
 More information on Foundation Scotland's award making process is available here.

 Can the fund support activity that is delivered out with the fund area but which benefits those living within the Fund area?

 It is acknowledged that those living in the fund area do use facilities and services located outwith it.
 Applications for support towards such facilities or services will be considered where they demonstrate that their proposed activity will benefit people living in the fund area.
 However, such applications may not necessarily be considered as high a priority as those for services or facilities within the fund area.

 Groups may identify opportunities for community buy-outs of either land, property or business opportunities that are likely to benefit the communities.
 Requests towards the costs of such buy-outs are likely to be a good fit with the fund outcomes.
 Likely, any support from the fund will only be one contribution within a much larger patchwork of funding that will be required.

 The panel will give due consideration to any applications to fund local community buy-out processes and be mindful of the potential complexities.
 Development Trust Association Scotland and Community Land Scotland have useful information and learning to share on such projects and should be consulted at an early stage.

 Applications towards salaries or wages must show how the position will contribute to measurably achieving fund outcomes, listing the main outputs to be delivered over the grant funding period.
 Where funding for more than one year has been agreed in principle, grant payments in each year will be dependent on evidence that these outputs have been achieved in the previous year.

 Applications towards salaries or wages must also: